gakalmar/Notes/14_OOP with C#.md

             // CODE THAT GETS EXCECUTED IN ALL CASES
         }

 ## LINQ:
 - Basics:
-    - LINQ is a set of language and framework features for writing queries on collection types
+    - LINQ is a set of language and framework features (libraries) for writing queries on collection types
     - useful for selecting, accessing, and transforming data in a dataset
-    - import it with `using Syste.Linq;`
+    - import it with `using Syste.Linq;` (already part of defaul Program!)
 - Values are stored in `var`, because the type of an executed LINQ query is not always known:

         var custQuery = from cust in customers